cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 All of the strategies discussed above have their peculiar strengths and weaknesses.
 The decision of which strategy to use will depend on how these strengths and weaknesses impact your design goals.
-I would advise playing around in the sandbox environments a bit, as actual use tends to help make clear which downsides you are willing to accept and which you are not.
+It is advised to play around in the sandbox environments a bit, as actual use tends to help make clear which downsides you are willing to accept and which you are not.